sniclasj/milestone-one-2.0/TESTING.md

 ## Unfixed Bugs

-The only issue at present is the contrast issue on the pricing.html page.
+The only issue that I am aware of is the contrast issue on the pricing.html page.
 In order to completely address this, I could modify the colour theme of the website to increase the contrast ratio.
 To partially rectify this issue, I have added text shadowing to the text style so that the text is more visible/readable.